 The camera flashes looked like mini-supernovas as she got out of the limo.
 There were so many of them.
 Bodyguards–led by her trusted troll, albeit slightly made-up to fit in here–kept the paparazzi at bay, but their numerous cameras flashed repeatedly overhead as she walked down the red carpet.

 “Silverwood!
-Silverwood!” screamed a reported that she mildly recognized.
+Silverwood!” screamed a reporter that she mildly recognized.
 They locked eyes, so she paused and leant in for an interview.
 The famous mortal actor on her arm hung back and smiled in every direction for the pictures.

 The world was watching.